 Recover data from not recognized USB flash drive – Remo Recover

 In order to recover data from an unrecognized USB drive download Remo Recover software.
 This tool will scan your USB drive & extracts all files from USB drive.
 The software works on both Windows and Mac computers of all latest versions & helps in recovering files from corrupt flash drives securely.
 You can also use this software to recover deleted photos from the CF card on Mac.
 The entire recovery process takes few minutes:

 Follow the below steps to Restore files from USB flash drive that is not recognized:

 - First download and install Remo Recover software on your computer & launch the tool

-- From main screen select ‘Recover Drives’ option
+- From main screen select ‘Recover Partitions’ option

 - Here list of available drives will be displayed and choose the one from which you need to recover files and click on Scan